cyperOM/wvugr/README.md

 # Success Criteria:
 # Users will be able to easily locate the game they are searching for as well as important information regarding the purchase and product.

+#Project Overview
+#The product is a website named WVU Game Reviews.
+This website allows users to rate numerous video games across a numerous variety of video game consoles/systems.
+The user can create an account for the website, customize his/her profile, and can read the reviews of many video games the site has to offer.
+When a game is reviewed, it is rated on a 0-5 scale.
+The website also allows for users to give comments about the game, allowing site visitors to express their own opinions as well as the opinions of others.
+Furthermore, each review can be upvoted and downvoted by other users, allowing the site’s visitors to know whose comments are reasonable and realistic.